codemix/yii2-localeurls/README.md

 > **Note:** If you use country codes, they should always be configured in upper case letters
 > as shown above.
 The URLs will still always use lowercase codes.
 If a URL with an uppercase
 > code like `en-US` is used, the user will be redirected to the lowercase `en-us` variant.
 > The application language will always use the correct `en-US` code.
+If you don't want to
+> redirect URLs with uppercase country code, you can set the `keepUppercaseLanguageCode`
+> option to `true`.

 If you want your URL to optionally contain *any* country variant you can also use a wildcard pattern: